By: Attorney Nadia Khalid

 2. Understand there might be a delay in responses; and

-3. Contact us, your attorneys, if there is something urgent that needs attention during this time frame.
+3. Contact us, your immigration attorneys, if there is something urgent that needs attention during this time frame.

 We wish everyone observing a very happy Ramadan!